NapthaAI/docs/docs/NapthaNodes/4-advanced.md

 ## Running a separate LiteLLM instance

-If you are running LiteLLM externally to the node, you can specify the `LITELLM_URL` value in `node/config.py`, and add `LITELLM_MASTER_KEY` in your `.env` file so that your node is able to access your LiteLLM instance.
+If you are running LiteLLM externally to the node, you can specify the `LITELLM_URL` value and add `LITELLM_MASTER_KEY` in your `.env` file so that your node is able to access your LiteLLM instance.

 ## Configuring RabbitMQ and PostgreSQL